Once upon a time, sustainability in e-commerce involved little more than slapping a recycled label on your products.

 - Investing in affordable ways to offset your emissions

 “The cost is actually quite low,” explains Ed.
-“There’s obviously a resource in terms of us having to keep track of all that data, but we review it about every six months to a year and then we go ahead and mitigate it.”
+“There’s obviously a resource in us having to keep track of that data.
+But we review it about every six months to a year.
+Then we go ahead and mitigate it.”

-With the variety of carbon offsetting tools available today, experts like Ed believe this is one area where it’s more about willpower than budget.
+With the variety of carbon offsetting tools available, Ed believes this is one area where it’s more about willpower than budget.